-Over the years ``Helly type" theorems have been studied thoroughly and have found various applications (see \cite{DBLP:journals/corr/abs-1508-07606}).
-Katchalski and Liu~\cite{10.2307/2042758} \remove{(Arijit: Add the reference)} proved an interesting generalization by weakening the assumption of Helly's theorem, that a positive fraction of the $(d+1)$-tuples are $1$-pierceable.
-They proved that $\forall \alpha\in (0,1]$, $\exists\beta=\beta(\alpha,d)\in(0,1]$ such that, for any family $\mathcal{F}$ of convex sets in $\mathbb{R}^d$, if at least $\alpha$ fraction of all the $(d+1)$-tuples from $\mathcal{F}$ is $1$-pierceable, then there exists a subfamily of $\mathcal{F}$ with size at least $\beta |\mathcal{F}|$, which is $1$-pierceable.
-The result is known as {\em Fractional Helly Theorem}.
+Katchalski and Liu~\cite{10.2307/2042758} generalized Helly's theorem by weakening its assumption.
+Instead of requiring all $(d+1)$-tuples to be one-pierceable, they showed that if a positive fraction of the $(d+1)$-tuples are one-pierceable, then there exists a subfamily of $\mathcal{F}$, with size at least a certain fraction of $|\mathcal{F}|$, that is one-pierceable.
+Specifically, for any $\alpha \in (0,1]$, there exists $\beta = \beta(\alpha, d) \in (0, 1]$ such that if at least $\alpha$ fraction of all $(d+1)$-tuples from $\mathcal{F}$ is one-pierceable, then there exists a subfamily of $\mathcal{F}$ of size at least $\beta |\mathcal{F}|$ that is one-pierceable.
+This result is known as the {\em fractional Helly theorem}.